cool-RR/PySnooper/README.md

 You're trying to figure out why your Python code isn't doing what you think it should be doing.
 You'd love to use a full-fledged debugger with breakpoints and watches, but you can't be bothered to set one up right now.

-You're looking at a section of Python code.
 You want to know which lines are running and which aren't, and what the values of the local variables are.

-Most people would use a `print` line.
-Probably several of them, in strategic locations, some of them showing the values of variables.
-Then they'd use the output of the prints to figure out which code ran when and what was in the variables.
+Most people would use `print` lines, in strategic locations, some of them showing the values of variables.

 **PySnooper** lets you do the same, except instead of carefully crafting the right `print` lines, you just add one decorator line to the function you're interested in.
 You'll get a play-by-play log of your function, including which lines ran and   when, and exactly when local variables were changed.